Kashmir: Interfaith marriage exposes political fault lines | DW | 02.07.2021

 Some Hindu nationalist politicians accused Kashmiri Muslims of forcefully converting Sikh girls to Islam on a regular basis.

-Kaur's marriage put the spotlight on religious tensions in the Muslim-majority Kashmir, with interfaith marriages often a source of acrimony between different communities.
+Kaur's marriage put the spotlight on religious tensions in Muslim-majority Kashmir, with interfaith marriages often a source of acrimony between communities.

-Experts say that politics and religion often come into play in these marriages.
+Experts say politics and religion often come into play in these marriages.

 A violent separatist insurgency has marred the Himalayan region since the early 1990s.
 In August 2019, Prime Minister Narendra Modi's Hindu nationalist government abrogated Kashmir's special status, which triggered condemnation and protests from the majority Muslims.